CaskAle/summit-pi-project/TJBot-setup-notes.md

   All of the instructions and scripts for the TJBot recipes expect to find the TJBot code in the default location.
 It is definitely best to accept the default here.

   **LED / Sound Conflict:**
   You should answer **No** to this question.
-Keep in mind that you will need to run the LED based recipes and the speaker based recipes separately.
 The LED and the built-in speaker port do not work well together.
-The resolution of this issue is documented in the [Garbled Sound](#garbled-sound) section.
+The resolution to this issue is documented in the [Garbled Sound](#garbled-sound) section.

   **Hardware Tests:**
   **Optional but recommended**.
 If you choose not to run them now, there are instructions for running them later in the [Perform Hardware Tests](#perform-hardware-tests) section.